In January, free campus shuttle service began to bring passengers from parking lots and other sites near the margins of campus to the inner core.

 More than 18,000 students enrolled at Oregon State University’s Corvallis and Cascades (Bend) campuses in the fall, giving OSU the highest enrollment in school history.
 Oregon State’s enrollment for its Corvallis campus was 17,920, a 7 percent increase over Fall 2000 enrollment of 16,777.
 OSU’s on-campus enrollment easily surpassed its previous enrollment record of 17,689 students set in 1980.

 The New Media Communication Program was unveiled ten years after the popular journalism and broadcast journalism majors were closed due to Ballot Measure 5 budget cuts.
-The program will be a hybrid effort taught by faculty in speech communication, English, computer science, and art.
+The program was to be a hybrid effort taught by faculty in speech communication, English, computer science, and art.

-A 68-foot-high campanile, dedicated to the late H. Dean Papé, was given to the OSU community by the Papé family.
-The bell tower, located east of The Valley Library, contains five bronze bells that will chime the hour and half-hour and a clock face on its west side.
-Papé, noted alumnus and successful Oregon businessman, graduated from Oregon State College in 1942.
+A 68-foot-high campanile, dedicated to the late H. Dean Papé ('42), was given to the OSU community by the Papé family.
+The bell tower, located east of The Valley Library, contained five bronze bells that will chime the hour and half-hour and a clock face on its west side.
+Papé was noted alumnus and successful Oregon businessman.

 A multi-million-dollar budget shortfall for the 2001-2002 fiscal year was reconciled by reducing operating expenses in non-academic units by 6.5 percent, reallocating 3.25 percent of funds from academic units, limiting hiring, and reducing telecommunication and travel costs.